TheLancashireman/pico-play/README.md

 # pico-playground

-Some example projects for the raspberry pi pico.
+I bought a Raspberry Pi Pico board.
+These are my first simple projects for it.

 The blink project can act as a template for new projects.